1997 Indianapolis 500: Second half

-The yellow flag was waved again on Lap 138, when Jack Miller, four laps down in 17th place, crashed on Turn 3 after losing control of his car.
-Running behind Miller, Mike Groff spun trying to avoid him.
-Groff, the IRL points leader, was running in 18th place, having already lost six laps.
+The yellow flag was waved again on Lap 138, when Jack Miller, running four laps down, crashed out of 17th place after losing control of his car in Turn 3.
+Mike Groff, the IRL points leader, spun trying to avoid him, having already lost six laps.
 Luyendyk, Stewart and Goodyear pitted under caution, leaving Ward and Lazier in front.
 On the Lap 143 restart, Stewart struck back by passing Luyendyk and Lazier on one lap.
-Lazier kept dropping back, and was swiftly passed by Luyendyk and Goodyear.
-Despite his great restart, Stewart suffered from a push condition and lost ground to Ward, falling 7 seconds back on just five laps.
+Lazier kept dropping back and was swiftly passed by Luyendyk and Goodyear.
+Despite his great restart, Stewart suffered from a push condition and lost ground to Ward, falling seven seconds back on just five laps.
 Luyendyk eventually took advantage and passed him on Lap 159, with Goodyear closely behind.
 Six laps later, Tyce Carlson spun in Turn 2 just after being passed by Stewart.
 The caution ended Buhl's chances, as he had pitted just seconds before, losing a lap to the leaders.

 Both Ward and Lazier pitted before anyone else on Lap 166 to gain track position, gambling on a caution-less finish.
 Luyendyk, Stewart and Goodyear pitted three laps later, but Stewart stalled his car and placed behind Goodyear on the Lap 170 restart.
-Both were able to pass Luyendyk, who also developed understeer in his car, and Lazier soon became a sitting duck against all three of them on Lap 175.
-Twenty laps from the end, Stewart passed Goodyear but, five laps later, the slowing car of Buzz Calkins made him go high on the exit of Turn 4, which allowed Goodyear to regain the position.
-Luyendyk tried to follow his teammate by passing Stewart on the backstretch, but Stewart closed the door on him, forcing Luyendyk to put two wheels on the grass.
-In this scenario, Goodyear had the potential race lead, given that Ward, who was 13 seconds ahead, needed one final splash-and-go fuel stop before the finish.
+Both were able to pass Luyendyk, who also developed understeer in his car, and Lazier became vulnerable against all three of them on Lap 175.
+Twenty laps from the end, Stewart passed Goodyear but, five laps later, he went high on the exit of Turn 4 to avoid the slowing car of Buzz Calkins, which allowed Goodyear to regain the position.
+Luyendyk tried to follow his teammate, but Stewart closed the door on him in the backstretch, forcing Luyendyk to put two wheels on the grass.
+Goodyear was running thirteen seconds behind Ward, but had the potential race lead, as Ward needed one final splash-and-go fuel stop before the finish.